Online Legal Resources

 This policy-oriented website offers much information about kinship care, state and federal law, and support groups.

-This site provides free legal and social work services and representation for children and youth under 18 years old in the Bay Area.
+This site provides free legal and social work services and representation for children and youth less than18 years of age in the Bay Area.

 This site has information for grandparents and other relative caregivers and their advocates; includes a statewide resource list, as well as resources for Northern, Central and Southern California.